 Keep in mind that if you are baking with SPLENDA® No Calorie Sweetener, Granulated, your baked goods will need less time in the oven (i.e. bake cookies for 3-5 mins shorter and cakes 7- 10 mins shorter).
 And if you need some inspiration – you can try our Pear- Cranberry Crisp.

-Sugar alcohols are a type of carbohydrate.
+Sugar alcohols, such as mannitol, sorbitol, xylitol, are a type of carbohydrate.
 They can be found naturally in foods (e.g. fruits), but can also be added to foods commercially (e.g. chewing gum).
 Since, they are not well absorbed by our gut they provide you with fewer calories than sugar.
 But before you get too excited keep in mind that they are a type of FODMAP, and so they may cause gastrointestinal symptoms in certain people.

 *FODMAPs are fermentable carbohydrates that are partly responsible for causing symptoms in people with irritable bowel syndrome (IBS).
 For more info, read this article.